ebean-orm-deprecated/ebean-test/README.md

 # ebean-docker-run
-Plugin that automatically starts docker containers (like Postgres, MySQL, SqlServer ElasticSearch etc).
+Plugin that automatically starts docker containers (like Postgres, MySql, SqlServer, Oracle, ElasticSearch etc).
 These containers are started and typically setup for testing by creating a database and user ready to run tests against.

 ## Prerequisite